Falabdullateef/Phylogenetic-Tree-Builder/README.md

 - Auto‑generate species labels (a, b, c, …) if you prefer not to type names
 - Simple ASCII tree output with branch lengths (connectors scaled proportionally)
 - Minimal, dependency‑free core (pure Java)
+- NEW: Read DNA sequences from FASTA files

 ## How It Works